stevecondylios/rawr/README.md

 # Issues and Feature Requests

-If you're reporting an issue, please include:
+When reporting an issue, please include:

 * Example code that reproduces the **observed** behavior.
 * An explanation of what the **expected** behavior is.
 * A specific url you're attempting to retrieve R code from (if that's what your issue concerns)

-If you're after a new feature, please raise an issue, including:
+For feature requests, raise an issue with the following:

-* Describing the functionality you're after
+* The desired functionality
-* Provide examples of the inputs and desired output
+* Example inputs and desired output

-You could also consider making a pull request

 # Pull Requests

 Pull requests are welcomed.

-If you create a function to retrieve R code from another website, please ensure you

-* Where possible, give the function the name of the website domain it works on (e.g. if the function retrives R code from `www.example.com`, the function should be named `rawr::example()`), unless there's some sensible reason to deviate.
+Any new functions should follow the conventions established by the the package's existing functions.
+Please ensure

+* Functions are sensibly named
-* Please ensure the __intent__ of your contribution is clear.
+* The __intent__ of the contribution is clear
-* Please provide at least one example url
+* At least one example is provided in the documentation